paradoxar/gopro-hero3-wear-os-remote/README.md

 ## Project Background

-I built this project after mounting a GoPro HERO3 camera on a 2026 Yamaha WaveRunner FX Cruiser HO.
-The original plan was to mount a physical GoPro remote on the handlebars, but that would have required drilling holes into the new WaveRunner.

-Instead, because the rider already wears a Samsung Galaxy Watch, this app turns the watch into a practical GoPro remote.
+I built this project to be able to control a GoPro HERO3 Silver from a Samsung Galaxy Watch without the need to use the original Wi-Fi GoPro remote.

 The result is a simple standalone Wear OS app that can: